Here you'll find answers to the most popular heat pump questions

 They are all listed on the MCS website.
 Link below

-Can I buy a unit on eBay, fit it myself and get the grant
+Can I buy a unit on eBay, fit it myself and receive the incentive

-The simple answer is no. The units are unlikely to be covered by MCS, and the person who installs it also must be MCS accredited to receive the renewable heat incentive (DRHI)
+The simple answer is no. The units are unlikely to be covered by MCS, and the person who installs it must also be MCS accredited for you to receive the renewable heat incentive (DRHI)